-CAPP estimated that oil sands production reached 2.3 million bbl/d in 2015, representing 58.9% of Canada's estimated total oil production for that same year.
-Of this estimated production, 1.0 million bbl/d came from surface mining extraction while 1.3 million bbl/d came from in situ extraction.
-CAPP estimates that oil sands production will grow by about 70% to upwards of 3.9 million bbl/d by 2030, with mining extraction growing to a range of 1.4 to 1.6 million bbl/d while in situ extraction will grow in the range of 1.6 to 2.3 million bbl/d.
-CAPP's estimate for 2016 oil sands capital spending is \$17.0 billion, a \$6.0 billion decline from the estimated industry spend in 2015, reflecting the curtailment of capital investment during the current drop in the price of a barrel of oil.
+CAPP's forecast for 2017 oil sands capital spending was \$15.0 billion, a \$17.0 billion decline from the estimated industry spend in 2014, reflecting the curtailment of capital investment during the prolonged decline in the price of a barrel of oil.
 Higher operating cost in situ oil extraction method was the hardest hit by this reduced capital spend, as oil sand producers focused their investment capital on growing their production levels in longer life, lower operating cost oil sands mining operations.
 The consequences of the deferment of certain in situ project investment is reflected in the wider range of 2030 production growth estimates for that extraction method.